CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/startup.md

 Select the first boot device from the designated group.

+!!! info ""
-!> if disabled, the system will try to boot from all the devices in the group.
+    if disabled, the system will try to boot from all the devices in the group.

 Options: